Access to Technology Support

 COVID-19 pushed technology to the forefront of our lives and minds.
-The Division of Information Technology is committed to delivering reliable technology services and solutions in the Fall of 2020 and beyond for all CSUN students, faculty and staff.
+The Division of Information Technology is committed to delivering reliable technology services and solutions in Academic Year 2020-2021 for all CSUN students, faculty and staff.
 Our objectives center on student and employee success through the provision of secure technology services, support and training.

 Our actions are data-driven, encompassing the results of the spring Student IT survey and the forthcoming technology survey of new students.
 The array of our support will include:

 - Cost-free Device Loaner Program, for currently enrolled students.
 This program will allow students to borrow laptops, webcams, hotspots and headsets.

 - Training resources on how to become effective online learners, including tips on time management and engaging with peers, have been provided in partnership with Student Affairs through the New Student Orientation platform.
 A training course on virtual learning – Becoming an Effective Online Learner – was created by the Faculty Technology Center in collaboration with Academic Affairs, Student Affairs, and other CSU campuses.
 It is made available to all CSUN students through Canvas.
 Becoming an Effective Online Learner is a self-paced guide designed to prepare students for success in a virtual environment.
 This course is not required for graduation and will not appear on transcripts.
 The course provides students with tips and tricks for online learning.
 Though not a CSUN requirement, some faculty may ask students to complete the course for a specific class.

 - Keep Learning website that will be continuously updated with additional resources on best strategies for online academic communications, and virtual resources and tools.